matthiasSchedel/shopfloor_ar/README.md

 * Makers can be generated/trained [here](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html)
   * The best image ratio seems to be ~7x5
   * If QR codes are added they have to be inversely transformed (stretched along the y axis) because the generator mapps the input image on a square
-  * Download the image (to use as a marker) and the pattern to put in the
+  * Download the image (to use as a marker) and the marker pattern and place both of them in their respective paths (see File Structure).